Tha Carter III: Music

 Tha Carter III's lead single, "Lollipop", peaked at number one on the US Billboard Hot 100, staying at the top for three weeks.
 It was Wayne's most successful solo single in his career, winning one Grammy Award, a BET Award, and an MTV VMA.
-The song was praised as an "electro-bumpin'...infectious track", perceived as more of a "bubblegum" pop track than rap.
+The song was praised as an "electro-bumpin'…infectious track", perceived as more of a "bubblegum" pop track than rap.
 The second track on the album, "Mr. Carter", was nominated for a Grammy while also peaking within the Hot 100.
 Jay-Z's guest verse on the song was praised, which was seen as him passing the throne to Wayne.
 The second single, "A Milli", was a top ten hit and was praised as one of the best songs of 2008.
 The song garnered countless freestyles and remixes, while Wayne's original version was praised with "spectacular rhyme".
 "Dr. Carter", the sixth track, was also praised for lyrical content and humor as Wayne took on the persona of a doctor performing surgery on various patients (a metaphor for Wayne resurrecting hip-hop).
 "Tie My Hands", featuring Robin Thicke, was praised as a deep track featuring "political commentary" and "despair" with Thicke's performance being the most complementary to Wayne.
 "Phone Home" also features various alien metaphors reminiscent of the film E.T. the Extra-Terrestrial (1982).

 Release and promotion

 Leaks

 After most of the album leaked on the Internet in mid-2007, Lil Wayne used the leaked tracks, plus four new songs to make an album titled The Leak.
 The Leak was to be officially released on December 18, 2007, with the actual album being delayed until June 10, 2008.
 When questioned about the unplanned leak, Lil Wayne said:

-On May 24, 2008, 10-second snippets of multiple songs were leaked onto AT&T Media Mall.
-On May 30–31, Tha Carter III was leaked internationally.
-The first of the leaks were distributed on May 30 at around 8pm where five songs from the track list were available on the internet.
-Hours later on May 31 at 12am-1am the whole album was leaked and posted on various websites for free download.
-The DJ responsible for the leaks was DJ Chuck T who retaliated for an interview conducted by Wayne, where he discredited all DJs and the mixtape scene days before.
 Lil Wayne later called DJ Drama's radio show Shade 45 Sirius Satellite Radio to explain that his comments were meant specifically for DJ Empire who leaked his materials periodically without his permission, consent, or knowledge; he also apologized for any misunderstandings between him and the numerous DJs that have aided him in the mixtape industry.
 He made it clear, however, that he wished for any feelings of dislike or resentment to remain.

+In a June 2008 interview with Billboard, Lil Wayne explained that the unauthorized release of tracks compelled him to release mixtapes rather than albums between Tha Carter II and Tha Carter III.